-Yoghurt is eaten as is and can also be cooked.
+Yoghurt is eaten as is, and also used in various cookings.

 It is added to soups, salads, meat, poultry, fish, race, pasta dishes, breads, cakes, desserts and drinks.

-Yoghurt is used as a basic ingredient in several hot or cold soups, as well as for making cold sauces for grilled skewers.
+Yoghurt employed as one of the basic ingredient in several hot or cold soups, as well as in the preparation of cold sauces for grilled skewers.

-It is used to marinate and tenderize meat, poultry and game.
+It is used to marinate and tenderize poultry and game meat.

-It is an important ingredient in middle eastern and Indian cuisines. it is an accompaniment to curries and the basis of raitas-fruits or vegetables mixed with flavoured yoghurt.
+It is an important ingredient in the middle eastern and Indian cuisines. it is used as an accompaniment to curries, and the basis of raitas (fruits or vegetables mixed with flavoured yoghurt).

-Plain yoghurt can be used in place of cream, whether liquid, whipped or sour, and it can be added to mayonnaise or vinaigrette, reducing the level of calories and fat.
+Plain yoghurt can be used as an healthy substitute to cream, and used whether liquid, whipped or sour.
+It can be added to mayonnaise or vinaigrette.
 If using it in place of cream in dishes requiring cooking, yoghurt needs to be stabilized by adding a little cornstarch.
 Bring it to room temperature for 1 to 2 hours before adding it to hot dishes and, if possible, at the very end of cooking.

-Drinking yoghurt is made from fermented milk, to which a fruit flavoured syrup or sugar and fruit has been added, and is sometimes promoted as an alternative to carbonated soft drinks.
+Drinking yoghurt is made from fermented milk, to which a fruit flavoured syrup or sugar, and fruit has been added, and is sometimes promoted as an healthy alternative to carbonated soft drinks.

-In India and Pakistan, the traditional mild sweet (or salty) form of drinking yogurt (lassi) is a popular summer drink.
-It is prepared by blending dahi (yoghurt) with water with added salt, and flavored with herbs like mint, ginger and fennel.
+In India and Pakistan, a traditional mild sweet (or salty) drinking yogurt (lassi) is popular summer drink.
+It is prepared by blending dahi (yoghurt) with water, salt, and flavored with herbs like mint, ginger and fennel.